-Partner-in-Charge, Gibson, Dunn & Crutcher, Adjunct Professor of Law
+Partner, Gibson, Dunn & Crutcher, Adjunct Professor of Law

 B.A., University of California, Berkeley; J.D., University of Chicago